seven-of-eleven/designare-z390-opencore-efi/README.md

 - Audio (rear 3.5mm audio jack works, haven't tested the front)
 - Shutdown / Restart / Sleep
 - USB 3.0/3/1
-- Thunderbold 3 (including charging and hotsqapping)
+- Thunderbold 3 (including charging and hotswapping)

-## What doesn't work
+- Emulated NVRAM
-- ~~NVRAM emulation~~
+- NVMe
-- ~~Correct pre-kernel screen resolution (OC UI and pre-driver Apple loading screen is slightly stretched)~~ Turns out it's just that my monitors weird
+- AFPS (actually, AFPS is required for this build)

 ## What you need to change
 I've removed the `MLB`, `SystemSerialNumber`, `SystemUUID` fields under `PlatformInfo` inside the `OC/config.plist` and replaced them with `[REPLACEME]`.
 You should fill these in to get everything to work properly.
 Thankfully, the Dortania (OpenCore) guys [mentioned this in their guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html#generate-a-new-serial).